awsdocs/emp-user-guide/doc_source/emp-compatibility-package-features.md

 ## RedirectX64PackagedRegistry<a name="emp-redirectx64packagedregistry"></a>

-The compatibility package builder detects whether it is running on a 64\-bit operating system and writes the `<Feature>RedirectX64PackagedRegistry</Feature>` configuration to the `clc` file so that the package knows which platform that it was created on\.
+The Compatibility Package Builder detects whether it is running on a 64\-bit operating system and writes the `<Feature>RedirectX64PackagedRegistry</Feature>` configuration to the `clc` file so that the package knows which platform that it was created on\.
 Packages created on a 32\-bit operating system do not require this compatibility feature\.

 The following compatibility engine configuration example enables the `RedirectX64PackagedRegistry` feature in the `Compatibility.Package.Engine.clc` file\.